wely/DevCamp/Presentation/InstructorGuide.md

 ### HOL Proctoring ###
 * Potential subscription setup issues - order of steps is important
 * If there are problems, we can use the azure passes we've allocated
-* If the attendee wants to use their own Azure subscription, that's ok but be aware of potential issues with O365 integration
+* If the attendee wants to use their own Azure subscription, that's ok but be aware of potential issues with O365 integration (they must be a Global Admin)

 **Tasks to complete**
 * Set up development environment